A question for individual reflection:

 Also, it is important to focus the feedback on the work, not ‘the person’, and use language like “the work was…” rather than “you are…”.

 2. Self assessment

 Boud & Molloy (2013) see self-assessment as one of the most effective ways to overcome ‘maladaptive responses’ to feedback.
 They argue that getting students to engage with the rubric (or specific marking criteria) before they submit their assignment prepares them for receiving feedback.

 3. Help students plan their next steps

-It might be helpful to have coaching conversations with students like, “It’s OK if you’re toiling with a particular concept.
+It might be helpful to have coaching conversations with students like, “It’s OK if you’re struggling with a particular concept.
 Focus on your next step.
 “Who can you talk to?
 What steps can you take?”
-Such conversations can be a good opportunity to promote learning skills support, study groups, online resources, etc. Encouraging students to come up with practical steps will help empower them and move them from a ‘passive’ mindframe to an active role.
+Such conversations can be a good opportunity to promote learning skills support, study groups, online resources, etc. Encouraging students to come up with practical steps will help empower them and move them from a ‘passive’ mindset to a more active one.

 Image: By Jake Hills, Unsplash

 There will be students who may not fully understand or correctly interpret your feedback, but won’t ask for clarification.